fagnerpereira/any2any/README.md

 any2any batch DIRECTORY [OPTIONS]

 Options:
-  --from FORMAT              Source format (erb, haml, slim) --to FORMAT                Target format (erb, haml, slim) -r, --recursive            Recurse into subdirectories (default: true) -p, --pattern PATTERN      File pattern to match (default: *) -n, --dry-run              Show what would be done
+  --from FORMAT              Source format (erb, haml, slim, phlex) --to FORMAT                Target format (erb, haml, slim, phlex) -r, --recursive            Recurse into subdirectories (default: true) -p, --pattern PATTERN      File pattern to match (default: *) -n, --dry-run              Show what would be done